ComfyUI Extension: Pruna nodes for ComfyUI

 The Pruna node will appear in the nodes menu in the Pruna category.

-Important note: The current implementation requires launching ComfyUI with the --disable-cuda-malloc flag; otherwise the node may not function properly.
+Important note: The compilation node requires launching ComfyUI with the --disable-cuda-malloc flag; otherwise the node may not function properly.
 For optimal performance, we also recommend setting the --gpu-only flag.

-We provide two example workflows: one using a Stable Diffusion model and another based on Flux.
+We provide two types of workflows: one using a Stable Diffusion model and another based on Flux.
+To these models, we apply caching, compilation or their combination.

 To load the workflow:

-• Drag and drop the provided json file (for SD or Flux) into the ComfyUI window
+• Drag and drop the provided json file into the ComfyUI window

 • OR Click Open in the Workflow tab, as shown here, and select the file